-Information Field Example Text Description

-Abstract Text Summary Brief narrative summary of

-the resource/dataset's

-contents.
-Abstract narrative

-should include information on

-general content and features;

-dataset applications: GIS,

-CAD, image, database;

-geographic coverage:

-country/city name; time

-period of content: begin and

-end date or single data; and

-special data characteristics or

-limitations.

-Description = abstract and

-purpose, a characterization of

-the data set, including its

-intended use and limitations.

-Brief narrative summary of

-the dataset's contents.

-Purpose Text Summary Summary of the intentions for

-which the dataset was

-developed.
-Purpose includes

-objectives for creating the

-dataset and what the dataset

-is to support.
-Summary of

-the intentions for which the

-dataset was developed.
+Information Field Example Text Description Abstract Text Summary Brief narrative summary of the resource/dataset's contents.
+Abstract narrative should include information on general content and features; dataset applications: GIS, CAD, image, database; geographic coverage: country/city name; time period of content: begin and end date or single data; and special data characteristics or limitations.
+Description = abstract and purpose, a characterization of the data-set, including its intended use and limitations.
+Brief narrative summary of the dataset's contents.
+Purpose Text Summary Summary of the intentions for which the dataset was developed.
+Purpose includes objectives for creating the dataset and what the dataset is to support.
+For example: nautical charting, habitat mapping, geologic interpretation, modeling, etc.